 April 1stDuring the game on April 1st, Your monster will leave smiley face foot prints in the ground instead of their regular foot prints.
-You do this change your computer's date to April 1st.
+To do this, change your computer's date to April 1st.

 AvatarsOriginally the game was to include humanoid 'avatars', but the team eventually concluded that stroking and smacking around humans was a bit disturbing, hence the bipedal animal forms.